 Partner Comunidades Latinas Unidas En Servicio (CLUES) offered trainings to City staff around immigrant and refugee trauma in 2017.
 Ensuring that City staff understand the trauma that is happening across the City will give them the tools and strategies to better serve those communities.

 CLUES allowed us to film these courses and offer them as packaged video courses.
 These courses are now available for City employees and community members!
 There are 6 courses in the series.
 To view a course, simply click on the hyperlink associated with the class.
+You will be asked to fill out a pre-survey prior to viewing the training.
+After filling out the survey, clicking "Submit" will take you to the video.
 NOTE: These courses are 1-2 hours in length.
 Allow ample time to complete each course.

 - Understanding Trauma – Part 1

 - Understanding Trauma – Part 2